Tuesday, December 30, 2008

 Snow Shoes!

-Thanks to our friend Haley, Heather has been talking about snow shoes for a couple of3123029111_bc51bf9998 weeks now.
+Thanks to our friend Haley, Heather has been talking about snow shoes for a couple of weeks now.
 She’s looking for something that would be good exercise, allows her to get out in the fun winter weather, and is safe to do while she is pregnant.
 Snow shoeing seemed to fit the bill (especially after I told her she couldn’t go skiing).
 Coincidentally, we’ve gotten about two feet of snow up at Forest Home in the last week.
 Last night Heather and I went out to REI (armed with our 20% off coupons, of course) and each got a pair of snow shoes (they’re the new banner), and we took them for a spin today.
 It was super fun!
 We trekked around Adventure Mountain a bit, and got some fun pictures.
 Check out the full set at Josh’s Flickr site.

 Tuesday, December 16, 2008